pav-hash/DragonStatsDesktop/README.md

 This has been tested and running, so if there are any issues, verify your settings information first.
 If all seems correct, open up a issue on this git and I will try and trace down the issue.

+NOTE:  This app is for controlling dragonmint miners only (ie. T1, B29, B52, D9, T2 ).
+It may/will
+display info for antminers, but will NOT control them.